unleashy/koota/VM.md

 - **Total length**: 3 bytes

-When this opcode is run, the given _offset_ is taken as the start pointer of a list of offsets ending in two `0x00` bytes.
+When this opcode is run, the given _offset_ is taken as the start pointer of a list of offsets, with the first element representing the length of the list.
 Then, an offset in that list is randomly picked, and that offset is `jump`ed to.

 ### Opcode `0x04`: `call`

 - **Arguments**: an _offset_ (2 bytes)
 - **Total length**: 3 bytes

 When this opcode is run, the current offset plus one (i.e. the offset that would be ran if the `call` wasn’t there) is pushed to the _call stack_, and the given offset is `jump`ed to.

 ### Opcode `0x05`: `ret`